The Good Trade is the first in our Sites We Love series, where we introduce websites that you, dear reader, may have overlooked.

 Yes!
 They also recognize that not every woman is a size 6 Victoria Secret model and they know that you still want to look and feel awesome.

 So, they’ve spent time tracking down 14 underwear companies that aren’t afraid to cater to women of all descriptions.
+(Compare with our own picks for the best ethical underwear here.)

 Again, there’s a lot of detail here, it’s not a page of quick links but there’s a deep dive into the nitty-gritty of what each company offers and how they are ethical and sustainable.